LAWS guidelines

 Avoid the use of modes.
 Modes restrict the user's ability to interact with the system.
 For example, allow the citizen to log on through more than one browser window at the same time so that they can refer to old information at the same time as supplying new information.

-Make services available 24 hours a day, 7
+Make services available 24 hours a day, 7 days a week

 Users expect Web sites to be available all the time.
 If your site is down, or a service is unavailable, citizens' trust and perception of the usefulness of your site will be damaged.